 While none of these issues will be solved in a day, Peters says there is hope in the future of Blue Circle Health for underserved communities like those in East L.A.
 Once it is up and running in Florida, the goal is to bring it to other states, Peters shared.

-- Blue Circle Health is known as: “a first-of-its-kind health care delivery system for people with T1D living in underserved communities.”
+- Blue Circle Health is known as: “a first-of-its-kind health care delivery system for people with type 1 diabetes (T1D) living in underserved communities.”

 While Blue Circle Health is focused on people with type 1 diabetes, this could help pave the way for serving people in underserved communities with other types of diabetes.
 As a patient or healthcare provider, considering all of these issues (and a few potential solutions) can be discouraging, but Peters says her cup is still “half full” because of her inspirational patients.